content-left-bg.png

 Special Education Program

 The school nurtures and reviews inclusive practice, adopting a continuous improvement model.
-Positive relationships between families, students and staff are an essential factor for success of the program and parents are most welcome at the student services unit to discuss their child’s needs.
-It is through consultation with parents and care-givers that goals for students are determined and documented in the Individual Student Plan process (ISP).
-Cooperation between home and school in achieving set goals is fundamental for the most successful outcomes for our students.
+Positive relationships between families, students and staff are an essential factor for success of the program and parents are most welcome to discuss their child’s needs with class teacher and support staff.
+It is through consultation with parents and care-givers that goals for students are determined and documented in the Personal Learning Record (PLR).
+Case management and communication between home and school in achieving set goals is fundamental for the most successful outcomes for our students.

 Inclusive approach

-Bucasia State School has an inclusive approach and focuses on the use of differentiated instruction and curriculum modification, where students work alongside their peers where possible, rather than relying on teaching assistants.
+Bucasia State School has an inclusive approach and focuses on the use of differentiated instruction and curriculum adjustments, where students work alongside their peers where possible, rather than relying on teaching assistants.

 Through access to different styles of learning more suited to their individual needs, students are provided with quality experiences to help develop academic and living skills important to their independence and social development in the school setting and within the wider community.
 This in turn offers important opportunity to members of the whole school community to value difference and celebrate diversity, through developing the values of understanding, tolerance and acceptance that can be carried with them throughout their lives.

-The Bucasia State School Special Education Program (BSS SEP) works flexibly to promote inclusion rather than facilitating systematic withdrawal, focusing on positive input from experienced teacher aides within regular classrooms that will assist students to participate in regular educational services.
+Bucasia State School works flexibly to promote inclusion rather than facilitating systematic withdrawal, focusing on positive input from experienced support staff within regular classrooms that will assist students to participate in regular educational services.

 To achieve academic, communication, social, work, emotional, leisure and home skills of students, programs sometimes extend outside of school to include community access, these programs are linked to the curriculum.